nzeakokosi7/SpringBootUserTestApi/README.md

 ----------------------------------------------------------------------------------

 ## GET: /users
-returns list of all users (returns an empty list at first).
+Returns list of all users (returns an empty list at first).

 ## GET: /user/**{id}**
-returns a user with the particular id if the user exists
+Returns a user with the particular id if the user exists.

 ## POST: /user/search
-searches the MockDB for user with similar userName to the search text
+Searches the MockDB for user with similar userName to the search text

 | BODY PARAMS | DESCRIPTION |
 | ------------- |:-------------:|
 | text     |  the search keyword |

 ## POST: /user
-adds a new user
+Adds a new user

 | BODY PARAMS | DESCRIPTION |
 | ------------- |:-------------:|